Financial counselling during COVID-19

 If you are unable to resolve your situation, a Financial Counsellor may be able to assist you with options and advocate on your behalf with the bank.

-The Federal Government has announced a JobKeeper payment of $1,500 per fortnight per employee for up to 6 months.
+The Federal Government has announced a JobKeeper payment of $1,500 per fortnight per employee until 28 September 2020.
 This is a before tax payment.
 This subsidy will start on 30 March 2020 with the first payments for eligible people to be in the first week of May.

 The State Government has announced: